 For Sara Hedger, at GEMS, alongside talk, comes listening:

-“I had a brilliant morning with a group of teenagers from one of our schools last week.
+“I had a brilliant morning with a group of teenagers from one of our schools recently.
 We discussed all sorts of topics around safeguarding and wellbeing, and I asked them what they had found helpful during the pandemic.
 I was blown away by their responses.
 They knew exactly what they needed: Adults who ask how they are and really listen to their responses.
 Interesting and so simple!
 Just that simple act of us taking a genuine interest and looking out for them had been a real reassurance in a challenging time”.

 Whatever strategy or programme each individual school chooses to implement, what all our educators tell us is that it is the relationship between the student, home and school (and possibly mental health professionals) that matters most.